Tabula Bantina: Discovery

 The tablet was found in 1790 on the hill Monte Montrone, in the territory of Oppido Lucano (province of Potenza), among the finds from an ancient tomb.
 It consists of a sheet of bronze in three larger pieces and some smaller fragments.
 It likely dates between 150 and 100 BCE and is inscribed on both sides.

 Contents

 On one side of the tablet is inscribed a municipal law from the city of Bantia, written in Oscan with Latin characters and 33 lines long, as it is preserved, broken into six paragraphs.
 On the other side is written a Roman plebiscite in Latin.
 The Latin text may have been the original one, and the tablet later re-used for the Oscan inscription.

 Many details of the Oscan legal language suggest influence from Latin legal formulas.

-The Oscan text probably dates from around 89 BC but whether it was written before or after the Social War is disputed.
+The Oscan text probably dates from around the late 2nd or early 1st century BCE, like sometime around close to the Social War.

-From the Text
+From the text

 First paragraph

 Lines 3-8 (the first couple lines are too damaged to be clearly legible).